Blinken heads to Israel to press for 'immediate' truce in Gaza war

 A 60-year-old patient who gave his name as Younis said he had been forced outside without clothes, blindfolded and interrogated before being freed.

-The soldiers "beat all the young men and arrested them", Younis told AFP.
+The soldiers "beat all the young men and arrested them", he told AFP.

 The Israeli military said it was working "to identify unusual cases" involving its troops.